poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 #### No Anomalies

 #.
 Insertion Anomalies
-: Having to invent values or to put `NULL`{.sqlmysql} to insert tuples, especially on a key attribute!
+: Having to invent values or to put `NULL` to insert tuples, especially on a key attribute!

 #.
 Deletion Anomalies
 : Loosing information inadvertently